 In a pension risk transfer, sometimes referred to as PRT, companies eliminate the risk of defined benefit plans by transferring or ending their obligations to plan participants.

 Defined benefit plans have become less prevalent; far more companies now instead offer 401(k) retirement plans, a type of defined contribution plan.
 As part of this transition, many companies with pensions have frozen benefits or opted for pension risk transfers to unload the risks associated with funding such plans.

 How Does Pension Risk Transfer Work?

 Although defined benefit plans with set monthly payouts are on the decline, many companies that offer them experience the pressures of escalating costs and financial volatility that accompany sizable pension benefit obligations.
 Rather than continue to wrestle with uncertainty about financial markets, interest rates, maintaining sufficient reserves, and the life expectancy of vested program participants, plan sponsors are unloading the responsibility for funding pensions.

-The defined contribution plan, whose most familiar version is the 401(k), was created when Congress passed the Revenue Act of 1978.
-The 401(k) was originally designed to supplement employer-sponsored pension plans, but ultimately replaced most of them, as companies came to prefer the reduced risks that came with defined contribution plans.
+The defined contribution plan, the most familiar version of which is the 401(k), was created when Congress passed the Revenue Act of 1978.
+The 401(k) was originally designed to supplement employer-sponsored pension plans but ultimately replaced most of them as companies came to prefer the reduced risks that came with defined contribution plans.

 The Pension Benefit Guaranty Corporation is a government entity that takes over and pays benefits to plan participants of defaulted defined benefit plans.